-27.1.2.
+28.1.1.
 Hazelcast AWS

 AWS is a comprehensive cloud computing platform provided by Amazon.
-Hazelcast supports discovering members within Amazon EC2 cloud using Hazelcast AWS cloud discovery plugin.
+Hazelcast supports discovering members within Amazon EC2 and ECS cloud using Hazelcast AWS cloud discovery plugin.

-You can easily configure your cluster to use EC2 discovery by adding hazelcast-aws.jar dependency to your project and enabling Hazelcast's Discovery SPI.
+You can easily configure your cluster to use EC2/ECS discovery by having hazelcast-all (or hazelcast-aws) JAR on your classpath and enabling AWS in Hazelcast configuration.
 This plugin does not depend on any other third party modules.
 Note that this plugin puts the zone information into the Hazelcast's member attributes map during the discovery process; you can use its ZONE_AWARE configuration to create backups in other Availability Zones (AZ).
 Each zone is accepted as one partition group.
 Note that, when using the ZONE_AWARE partition grouping, a Hazelcast cluster spanning multiple AZs should have an equal number of members in each AZ.
 Otherwise, it results in an uneven partition distribution among the members.